Cloud Cost Management FAQ

 Storage volumes detached from deleted instances

-Snapshots and backups never cleaned up
+Snapshots, backups, and load balancers never cleaned up

 Running all workloads on expensive on-demand pricing